 One kicks a ball safely for an audience of millions.
 The other drives a risky 190 mph in circles.

-Neither the sport nor the achievements in these sports can be compared.
+You can compare neither the sport nor the achievements in these sports.

 You could say absolutely: who made the most money?